-Matt focuses his practice on helping his clients solve the increasingly complex and sophisticated challenges of corporate transactions.
+Matt focuses his practice on helping his clients navigate increasingly complex corporate transactions including leveraged recapitalizations, buyouts and minority investments in the U.S. and abroad.

-During law school, Matt was an editor of the American University International Law Review and was the president and co-founder of the International Trade Law Society at American University.
+During law school, Matt was an editor of the American University International Law Review and was the President and Co-Founder of the International Trade and Investment Law Society at American University.

 - American University (JD, cum laude)